TolikPylypchuk/SharpHook/SharpHook/README.md

 As with global hooks, you should use only one `LogSource` object at a time. `ILogSource` extends `IDisposable` - you can dispose of a log source to stop receiving libuiohook messages.
-You should keep a reference to an instance of `LogSource` since it will stop receiving messages when garbage collector deletes it, to avoid memory leaks.
+You should keep a reference to an instance of `LogSource` when you use it since it will stop receiving messages when garbage collector deletes it, to avoid memory leaks.

+An `EmptyLogSource` class is also available - this class doesn't listen to the libuiohook logs and can be used instead of `LogSource` in release builds.

 ## Icon